Arkansas Legal Services Partnership: Services

 According to one of its annual reports, Arkansas Legal Services Partnership handled more domestic violence cases than any other type of case.
-Data shows that if a victim of domestic abuse gets a divorce and custody of children, they are more likely to leave the abusive situation.
+Data suggest that victims of domestic violence will rarely leave the abusive situation if they cannot find a way to protect their children and permanently cut ties with their abuser.

 The vast majority of clients contact the program through a statewide toll-free HelpLine jointly operated by the two programs.
 Once financial eligibility is determined and a case opened, services may include: